Friday, August 26, 2022

 The evidence free conclusion of an expert should be trusted only when:

-Multiculturalists frequently argue that sex ed teachers should teach their social views without interference from parents.
+Multiculturalists frequently argue that sex ed teachers should teach their ethical views without interference from parents.
 This is the fallacy of faulty expertise.
 Sex ed teachers have a tiny bit of expertise in health, anatomy, and physiology.
-Sexual ethics is not their field of expertise, and well-reasoned arguments against sexual degeneracy abound.
-Most parents care more about their childrens' well-being than teachers for kin selection reasons.
+Sexual ethics is not their field of expertise.
+Well-reasoned arguments opposing the sexual ethics of multiculturalists and sex ed teachers abound.
+Most parents care more about their childrens' well-beings than teachers for kin selection and familial love reasons.

 Climate scientists are experts on whether climate changes exist.
-They are not experts on policy responses to climate change.
+They are not experts on Pigouvian taxes and other policy responses to climate changes.

 English teachers, experts at prose aesthetics, rank among the most gifted humans at manipulation.
-They are not experts on logic and ethics, no matter how many vapid, fallacious critical thinking lessons they teach.
-An event happening in fiction is not evidence to believe a real world conclusion.
+They are not experts on logic and ethics, no matter how many poorly reasoned critical thinking lessons they teach.
+Events happening in fiction are not evidence.

 Most social scientists are not competent experts in their own fields of study, in part because the overwhelming majority of social science is junk science.
 Most philosophers are incompetent at logic and ethics, no matter how much expertise they have at ontology and other issues.